paulrobertlloyd/paulrobertlloyd-v3/source/_content/hire/index.markdown

 ## Digital Design and Web Development
 {: .u-aside}

 With a background in graphic design, my work is focused on interface design for native applications and the web.
 I value cohesiveness, attention to detail, and creating products that can be used by everyone.
-In short, I aim to bring Dieter Rams' [10 principles of good design][7] to the digital realm.

 {% figure u-pull-right "<cite>Harry Brignull, Independent UX Consultant</cite>" %}
 > Paul is an excellent designer and front-end developer.
 He has a lot of experience working with UX designers and researchers, and is comfortable collaborating in that tricky zone where a project is a tangle and needs careful unpicking before being put back together again.